A U.S. Doctor’s Year Treating Vietnam’s Forgotten Victims

 About the Book

-In 1966, Dr. Richard Carlson was just two years out of medical school and in his mid–20s.
-He was about to embark on a year-long tour in Vietnam to treat the many forgotten victims of the war: the civilians.
-During medical school he was introduced to the Los Angeles County General Hospital, the huge institution that provided medical care for LA’s socially and medically deprived.
-Dedicated to the underserved, when drafted he applied to work in a Vietnamese civilian hospital.
-His tenure at the LA county hospital was the best training for what he’d experience in Vietnam.
+In 1966, Dr. Richard Carlson, two years out of medical school, embarked on a year-long tour in Vietnam to treat the many forgotten victims of the war: the civilians.
+During medical school he was introduced to the Los Angeles County General Hospital, the huge institution that served LA’s socially and medically deprived.
+When drafted, he applied to work in a Vietnamese civilian hospital.
+His tenure at the LA hospital was the best training for what he would encounter in Vietnam.

 About the Author(s)

 Format: softcover (7 x 10)

 Copyright Date: 2022